Founded September 2017

 The lightweight device is worn on the fingers and regularly analyzes the information obtained from multiple sensors simultaneously.

-National phase (United States, Europe, Israel, China, Japan)
+US granted; national phase Europe, Israel, China, Japan

 Watch the BiPS Medical animation.

 Biomedical engineer with deep domain expertise in digital signal processing; research experience in sensory-motor integration of kinesthetic and tactile information

 ENT surgeon, Kaplan Medical Center; MD, BSc, electronic engineering, Tel Aviv University

 Director, Intensive Care Department Tel Aviv Sourasky Medical Center; extensive experience in civilian and battlefield trauma, air evacuation of severely injured casualties, and disaster medicine

 Data scientist; PhD, computational neuroscience, BSc, physics and biology, Tel Aviv University

 Current bedside monitoring of many hospitalized patients in general care wards is often limited to spot checks by nurses about every eight hours.
 Checks includes physiologic parameters such as heart rate, blood pressure, respiratory rate, and temperature.
 Unfortunately, this leaves patients unmonitored the majority of time, and may lead to clinical deterioration of the patient’s condition.

 According to an article in the January 2016 Journal of Clinical Nursing (Watkins T, Whisman L, Booker P.), patient deterioration is often preceded by changes in vital signs; and therefore, continuous vital sign surveillance can enhance patient safety.